nullmastermind/prompts/augment-enhanced-prompt.md

           "Maintain long-term maintainability over short-term optimization",
-          "Understand and design proper data structures first - good data structures lead to good code", "Avoid unnecessary complexity - implement simple solutions unless complexity is truly required", "Run the build command and fix any remaining errors after finishing the code" ],
+          "Understand and design proper data structures first - good data structures lead to good code", "Avoid unnecessary complexity - implement simple solutions unless complexity is truly required", "The code you write is garbage if it doesn't follow Linus Torvalds' clean code principles - the father of Linux", "Run the build command and fix any remaining errors after finishing the code" ],
         "implementationStrategy": [